-When you create an online radio station, you obviously want it to attract an audience and be listened to.
+When you start a radio station, you obviously want it to attract an audience and be listened to.
 For this to happen, you need to offer your listeners something that they won’t find elsewhere.
 In other words, your radio station needs to stand out!

 For your online radio station to be of interest to potential listeners, it needs to have an original angle.
 Many radio stations distinguish themselves by a musical identity, a mindset, or a specific geographical area for example.